HelpMe-Pls/Life-Engineering/Tips & Tools/IELTS.md

 - This part is about yourself.
 Questions about you.
 Tell your story.
 Lasts about 5 minutes.
 - Common topics: your connections, work, hometown, hobbies,...
 - You can expand your answers, but remember to keep them specific and keep the main topic relevant.
+- Recommended structure for an answer: `Direct answer + Reason + Example/Personal experience`.
+For example:
+	- Q: "Do you like reading?"
+	- A: "Yes, I'm quite passionate about reading `non-fiction`.
+It helps me develop a deeper understanding of `interpersonal dynamics and human behavior`.
+Currently, I'm reading `Skin in the Game` by `NNT` to decompress after work."
 ## Part 2
 - The goal here is to speak fluently and coherently for 2 minutes ==about the main topic==.
 - The bullet points are just cues and suggestions to help you out, so don't take them too seriously.
 You have the option to add more bullet points as long as they support the main topic.
 - You don't have to answer every bullet points as long as you're keeping the main topic relevant.
+- Highly recommended: conclude with personal reflection.
 ## Part 3
-- This part ***discusses*** general topics in social contexts in about 5 minutes.
-The topics and how you answer them are similar to [[#The topics |Task 2 Writing]].
+- This part ***discusses*** general topics in social contexts (relates to Part 2) in about 5 minutes.
+The way you answer them is similar to [[#The topics |Task 2 Writing]].
 - This is where you should develop your ideas.
-Be creative.
+Be creative, but do not go off-topic.
+## Strategies
+- Paraphrasing:
+	- "Very good" → "exceptional"
+	- "Like" → "prefer"
-- d
+	- "Important" → "crucial/vital"
-- d
+	- "Think" → "believe/reckon/suppose"
+	- "I think..." → "In my experience..."
+	- "Maybe..." → "It seems to me that..."
+	- "I believe..." → "From my perspective..."
+- To buy time naturally (3s max):
+	- "I've never really thought about that..."
+	- "As far as I'm concerned..."
+	- "If I had to consider this..."
+	- "This reminds me of..."
+	- "Well, the thing is..."
+	- "Actually, a better example would be..."
+	- "This brings me to another point..."
 ---
 # Reading
-- It's better to answer fewer questions correctly than to rush through all of them making careless mistakes.
+- It's better to answer fewer questions correctly than to rush through all of them making careless mistakes:
 	- Make sure to get the easy ones right, and *make **educated** guesses* for the harder ones.
 	- It's always better to have an answer for every question than to leave some blank.
+	- Watch for singular/plural answers.
 - This is the battle of paraphrasing.
-Read your question *carefully*, identify its *main* topic of discussion (i.e. what's this about) and then appropriately apply these strategies:
+Carefully read your questions, identify its *main* topic of discussion (i.e. what's this about) and then appropriately apply these strategies:
 ## Strategies
+- For the total of 60 minutes, here's how you can optimally allocate your execution:
+	- Start with Section 3 (20 mins)
+	- Then Section 2 (20 mins)
+	- Finally Section 1 (15 mins)
+	- Review your answers and come back to those questions that you marked as "not sure" (5 mins)
 - These are the essential skills for every section that should (but not always) be applied in order:
 	1. **Skimming**: your goal is to *get a general idea* of the content and structure of "the text below".
 	2. **Scanning**: you must be able to *locate* the relevant part from "the text below" and the (possibly paraphrased) keywords of the statement.
 	3. **Close reading**: make sure to clearly identify its *main* topic of discussion.
-- ==Spend no more than 2 minutes for each answer.==
+- ==Spend no more than 2 minutes for each answer.== Move on quickly if you don't find an answer.
+- ==Practice reading in chunks== rather than word by word.
+- Focus on first/last sentences of paragraphs.
+- Always read the questions first, *except* for these:
+	- Matching (headings/paragraphs)
+	- Fill in the blank
 ### TFNG
-- There's always ==***at least one***== "True", one "False" and one "Not Given".
+- Don't make assumptions based on general knowledge or let previous answers influence your judgment.
 - Aim to complete this task within a 10-minute window.
 > [!info] Tackle the statements in order
-> The order of the statements are usually mapped to the order of the paragraphs.
+> The order of the statements are *usually* mapped to the order of the paragraphs.
 - Follow these steps *in order*:
 	1. **Skim** the questions and the text quickly (1-2 minutes): note main topics of each *paragraph* (in 5 words or less).
 	2. **Closely read** the statements carefully (1-2 minutes per statement): this is where the "paraphrasing" takes place.